23maverick23/sublime-jekyll/README.md

 ### New in this Release

-The 2.2 release introduces.
+The 2.2 release introduces a new feature for faster post and draft creation.
+If you don't want to specify your folder paths, or you don't create a Sublime project for each blog you manage, you can enable a new setting `automatically_find_paths`.
+Setting this key to `true` will tell sublime-jekyll to search all folders in the active view for any `_posts` or `_drafts` directories.
+If none are found, it falls back to the normal project or user settings.

-For previous releases, have a look at the [CHANGELOG ➭](CHANGELOG)
+For a history of changes or previous releases, have a look at the more detailed [CHANGELOG ➭](CHANGELOG)

 Installation